FAQ

 I had a part break, what do I do?

-Please contact the authorized Mapex dealer where you purchased the product with all available details.
+Please contact your local authorized Mapex dealer where you purchased the product with all available details.
+Find Us

 How can I purchase parts for a Mapex product?